 If you’ve spent any time peeking at or poking into the history of British comics there’s a very good chance you’ll have come across mentions of The Wonder, or The Funny Wonder, or The Jolly Jester, or The Halfpenny Wonder, or Jester & Wonder, or some variation on those titles.

 You might even have thought that the information about those comics seemed… a tad confusing, inconsistent, incomplete, contradictory or almost completely absent, or some combination of any or all of that lot.

 Well, I’ve done megaheaps of research into those comics over the past few years and I think I’ve managed to clear up a lot of the confusion… Though not all of it.
 There are still some infuriating holes in the overall picture that I’ve been unable to fill.

 If you can help fill those holes, or if you spot any major errors or omissions, please do let me know.
 (Caveat: much of the information here comes from the British Library, including publication dates… which might not exactly match up with the cover dates or other dates listed on other comics websites.
 Again, that’s another source of confusion!)

-So let’s roll up our sleeves and kick off our shoes and just dive in, shall we?
+So let’s roll up our shoes and kick off our sleeves and just dive in, shall we?

 The main confusion lies in that we’re talking about two separate publications from the same publisher — Amalgamated Press.
-Each of those publications was subject to a number of relaunches and name-changes throughout their lives, but for clarity I’m going to treat them as only two publications…
+Both of those publications were subject to a number of relaunches and name-changes throughout their lives, but for clarity I’m going to treat them as only two publications…

 #1: The Wonder